 This post provides a rationale for pushing outside our comfort zones when it comes to our personal point of view and crafting a more diverse, inclusive curriculum.
-In honor of Black History Month, we can reflect on our points of view, celebrate diversity, see whiteness, and read with abandon.
-This post is the first in a series.
+In honor of upcoming Black History Month, we can reflect on our points of view, celebrate diversity, see whiteness, and read with abandon.

-Teachers of the gifted are often gifted kids themselves: always curious, lifelong learners, seeking new experiences.
-Black History Month is a perfect opportunity for us to grow and to model lifelong learning to our students.
-And if we grow as learners, we will provide resources and experiences that mix academic rigor with views, visions, and representations that reflect our students themselves–not just demographic or type of student.
+Teachers of gifted students are often gifted kids themselves: always curious, lifelong learners, seeking new experiences.
+Black History Month is a perfect opportunity for us to grow and to model lifelong learning to our students–but it’s also an emblem of what our orientation should be daily toward our curriculum.
+Differentiated lessons?
+All the time?
+Diverse curriculum?
+All the time.
+And if we as adults constantly grow as learners, we will provide resources and experiences that mix academic rigor with views, visions, and representations that reflect our students themselves–not just demographic or type of student.

 If we are to craft curriculum built with empathy, openness, and awareness–one that feeds all our students–we will never stop challenging our assumptions and embracing others’ experiences.